DoTheEvo/ANGRYsearch/README.md

   * `sudo mkdir /opt/angrysearch`
 * go where you downloaded latest release, go deeper inside, copy all files and the icons folder to /opt/angrysearch
   * `sudo cp -r * /opt/angrysearch`
-* change ownership of all the freshly copied files to your account, lets assume you are "jack" and also make two of the executable
+* change ownership of all the freshly copied files to your account, lets assume you are "jack" and also make two of them executable
   * `cd /opt/angrysearch`
   * `sudo chown -R jack:jack *`
   * `sudo chmod +x angrysearch.py angrysearch.desktop`